-Editor’s note: On the fifth anniversary of Aretha Franklin’s passing from cancer of the pancreas, PanCAN is sharing facts about pancreatic neuroendocrine tumors or PNETs.
+Editor’s note: On the seventh anniversary of Aretha Franklin’s passing from cancer of the pancreas, PanCAN is sharing facts about pancreatic neuroendocrine tumors or PNETs.
 Contact PanCAN Patient Services for free information and resources on PNETs and other services related to the diagnosis and treatment of pancreatic cancer.

 What exactly are pancreatic neuroendocrine tumors (PNETs), and how do they differ from other types of pancreatic cancer?